 Famous for its absolutely fabulous climate, beautiful beaches and sparkling nightlife, Valencia is one of the most lively and vibrant cities in the whole of Spain.
 Situated near Ibiza, Valencia is lively all year round and has 10 miles of stunning beaches as well as great value nightlife, tasty fresh seafood and a rich cultural scene.
 What more could you possibly ask for!?
 When you book with GoHen, we'll take care of everything on your Valencia hen do and make sure that the trip goes without a hitch from start to finish.

 If the city's striking beaches, sparkling nightlife and Space Age architecture isn't reason enough to take the girls away for a Valencia hen party, how about the fantastic range of daytime activities and the delicious cuisine on offer?
 From the people to the paella, there really are so many reasons to visit and your friends will love it.
-Spend the morning on a catamaran before enjoying a cocktail mixing session through the afternoon, then get the evening going with a tasty tapas tour.
+Spend the morning on a catamaran before enjoying a cocktail mixing session through the afternoon.
 After that, your evening awaits with excellent bars and guestlist nightclubbing at the best clubs in the city.